Parani-Bala123/EXNO-4-DS/README.md

 3.Embedded Method

 # CODING AND OUTPUT:
-       # INCLUDE YOUR CODING AND OUTPUT SCREENSHOTS HERE
+       [exp no 4.pdf](https://github.com/user-attachments/files/17969535/exp.no.4.pdf)# INCLUDE YOUR CODING AND OUTPUT SCREENSHOTS HERE
 # RESULT:
        # INCLUDE YOUR RESULT HERE